 PS.
-I’d be so grateful if you’d follow me on social media and subscribe via email using the box in the top right side bar of this page!
+I’d be so grateful if you’d follow me on social media and subscribe via email using the pop-up on this page!
 That way you won’t miss a thing. 💕

 Feeling crafty today?
 Here are some of my other posts that may inspire you:

 Update: After seeing my wreath, my daughter wanted one too.
 Here is the ribbon wreath I made for her…